-Only once the outputs are specified we can come back to the question of market Information.
+In the classical approach, only once the outputs are specified we can come back to the question of market Information.
 The outputs depend on Beliefs, e.g. parameters in the SDE for dynamics of S. One can try to manipulate the parameters in such a way that outputs match, or are not far from, a given set of market prices of options we want to reproduce.
 This is called calibration.
 We stress that calibration is a reverse engineering procedure.
 It is not a consistent way of treating the information.
-In particular, if on the next day new information is available which we would like to reproduce we might have to change the parameters i.e. change the beliefs, i.e. change the model we are using.
+Typically, on the next day new information is available which is inconsistent with the previously calibrated parameters and the model is re-calibrated, i.e. the model is changed, losing theoretical consistency underpinning hedging.

-The works on model uncertainty mentioned above start with weaker beliefs: $(\Omega, \mathcal{F}, (\mathcal{F}t), \{\mathbb{P}\alpha : \alpha \in \Lambda\})$ where instead of a single probability measure we have a family of probability measures.
+The works on model uncertainty mentioned above start with weaker beliefs: $(\Omega, \mathcal{F}, (\mathcal{F}t), \{\mathbb{P}{\alpha} : \alpha \in \Lambda\})$ where instead of a single probability measure we have a family of probability measures.
 S still represents the risky assets but it has different dynamics for different α .
-We could treat all \mathbb{P}α equally seriously and require the outputs, e.g. hedging strategies, to work \mathbb{P}{α} -a.s. for all $\alpha \in \Lambda$.
+We could treat all \mathbb{P}{α} equally seriously and require the outputs, e.g. hedging strategies, to work \mathbb{P}{α} -a.s. for all $\alpha \in \Lambda$.
 Or we could also have specify a prior describing our belief of likelihood of various \mathbb{P}{α} .
 This is the point of view often taken for optimal investment under model uncertainty, see Föllmer, Schied and Weber [FSW09].

 We note that having a family of probability measures instead of a single measure may have far reaching consequences.
 Consider for example trading strategies.
 There is no ambiguity in defining (frictionless) trading at discrete times.
 We saw however that continuous time trading corresponds to stochastic integrals.
 These are well defined a.s., in particular if all \mathbb{P}{α} are absolutely continuous with respect to one reference measure \mathbb{P} we have a way to define stochastic integrals for all $\alpha \in \Lambda$ simultaneously.
 However in the case of uncertain volatility this is no longer true.
-Mathematically, this is a challenging issue, which was solved in number of different ways, see e.g. Lyons [Lyo95], Peng [Pen07], Denis and Martini [DM06] or Soner, Touzi and Zhang [STZ11].
+Mathematically, this is a challenging issue, which was solved in number of different ways, see e.g. Lyons [Lyo95], Peng [Pen07], Denis and Martini [DM06], Soner, Touzi and Zhang [STZ11] or Nutz [Nut12].